List of Microsoft Surface accessories: Surface Dock (Brick)

-With the announcement of the Surface Pro 4 and Surface Book, Microsoft revealed a new Surface Dock accessory in the brick form factor which is compatible with the aforementioned devices and the Surface Pro 3.
-This new docking accessory connects to the proprietary 40-pin side port which got the new name – Surface Connect.
+With the announcement of the Surface Pro 4 and Surface Book, Microsoft revealed a new Surface Dock accessory in a brick form factor which is compatible with Surface 3 and the Surface Pro 3.
+This docking accessory connects to the proprietary 40-pin side port which got the new name – Surface Connect.
+Unlike the prior docks, the Surface Dock offered two Mini-DisplayPort outputs, but had a limit of SD/HD/2K video at 60Hz or 4K video at 30Hz, regardless of the screens used.
+Surface Dock compatibility includes all Pro devices from Surface Pro 3 up to and including Surface Pro 9.
+It also includes Surface Book 1 & 2, and all initial Surface Laptops, Surface Go, and Surface Laptop Go devices.

 A Microsoft Garage incubator team designed ergonomic VESA-mounted portrait docking stations as part of the Company hackathon, released a YouTube demo video, open-source plans on GitHub, and made ready-to-use kits available on a web store.